erincunningham7/pp4-project-portfolio-four/README.md

 Adopt Me is a fictional advertisement website for dog adoption purposes.
 The app is designed to allow registered to easily make advertisements and manage them.
 The live link can be found here: [Live Site - Adopt Me](https://pp4-adopt-me-7acd5b9ef50f.herokuapp.com/)

+# User-Experience-Design

+## The-Strategy-Plane

+### Site-Goals

+The site goal is for registered website users to upload adverts of dogs they would like to put up for adoptio.
+Advert owners can publish, edit and delete their advert with ease.

+The site also aims to provide regular site users with the ability to browse freely through the uploaded adverts.

+### Agile Planning

+This project was developed using agile methodologies by using the MoSCoW prioritization with the aim of improving quality in rapid app development (RAD) processes.

+All projects were assigned to epics, prioritized under Must have, Should Have, Could Have and Won't Have labels.

+The Kanban board was created using github projects and can be located [here](https://github.com/erincunningham7/pp4-project-portfolio-four/projects?query=is%3Aopen) and can be viewed to see more information on individual project cards.

 ## Deployment

 ### Version Control